 Up to 10% of patients with disease severe enough to be diagnosed die.

 Treatment is mainly supportive.
-Bleeding may be treated with vitamin K. An H2 blocker and sucralfate can be helpful as prophylaxis for GI bleeding and can be used in all patients ill enough to require hospitalization.
+Bleeding may be treated with vitamin K. An H2 blocker or a proton pump inhibitor and sucralfate can be helpful as prophylaxis for GI bleeding and can be used in all patients ill enough to require hospitalization.

 Preventive measures include